:max_bytes(150000):strip_icc()/SPR-EATS-best-salsas-5120923-v1-63322d5e06fb45ffbb0d92f33e3261d0.jpg)

 Courtesy of Amazon

 Unlike typical red tomato-based salsas, salsa verde is a green salsa usually made with tomatillos.
 This salsa verde from Trader Joe’s is made with tomatillos, green chili peppers, jalapeños, garlic, and seasonings.
 It’s in the medium range when it comes to spice level.
 In addition to dipping, you can use it in enchiladas, burritos, salads, and more—so it’s a super versatile condiment that’s great to have in your pantry.
-Each 2 tablespoons serving contains only 10 calories, so it adds a ton of flavor without adding many calories.
+Each 2-tablespoon serving contains only 10 calories, so it adds a ton of flavor without adding many calories.

 Price at time of publish: $15